Blanchester, Ohio

 Blanchester is a village in Clinton and Warren counties in the U.S. state of Ohio.
 The population was 4,224 at the 2020 census.
 Blanchester is part of the Wilmington, Ohio Micropolitan Statistical Area, which is also included in the Cincinnati-Wilmington-Maysville, OH-KY-IN Combined Statistical Area.

 History

 Blanchester was laid out in 1832 by Joseph and John Blancett, and named for them.

-In March of 2020, the historic Bindley Block building burnt down.
+In March 2020, the historic Bindley Block building burnt down.